How to Find Us

 - Members of the TA will require confirmation from their Commanding Officer.

 You will be asked to provide evidence of your eligibility as part of your application.
 Without this evidence, we are unable to consider your application.
-If your application is rejected, You have the right to appeal this decision.
-Appeals may be made only on one or both of the following grounds:

 We will let you know if your application has been successful.
 You will be able to collect your permit on the first working day you need to use it.
 Please bring your Keele Card for the 2017/18 academic year so that we can verify your ID and student status.